openfisca/openfisca-doc/source/key-concepts/input_data.md

 # Input Data

+OpenFisca can calculate social benefits and taxes on people situations.
+Those situations should be defined as input data.

-You can use OpenFisca with two kinds of input information:
+OpenFisca looks for two kinds of inputs to describe situations:
+- how persons are dispatched in group entities
+- what variables' values are already known

+OpenFisca will work the same if there is one Person or seven or seven million in the modelled situation.
+Nevertheless, you won't have the same experience defining those various situations sizes.
+So, multiple options could be used to describe this information:

-- either *test cases*: you simulate the legislation for one standard situation
+- either *test cases*: you simulate the legislation for small number of situations
-- or *data*: you provide a population (survey with aggregated data, CSV files with bulk data, etc.) on which you want to apply the legislation
+- or *data*: you provide a population (survey with aggregated data, CSV files with bulk data, etc.) on which you want to apply the legislation.

 ### Scenario